georgeleve/Introduction-to-Secure-Systems/README.md

 Exercise 2:
 - Part 1: System call tracker in C. Tracked the number of system calls in a C program.
-- Part 2: Modified an old version of the linux kernel to add a new functionality (used QEMU)
+- Part 2: Modified an old version of the Linux kernel to add a new functionality (used QEMU)

 Exercise 1 - Encryption Algorithms implemented in C (One Time Pad, Caesars Cipher, Playfair Cipher, Affine Cipher, Feistel Cipher):